AbdeljalilOuafi/Prime-Eats/README.md

 **🌍 Restaurant Search:** Users can search for restaurants near their location with a single click by granting location access.

-**📍 Google Places API Integration:** Fetch restaurant details such as name, address, and ratings directly from Google Places API.
+**📍 Google Places API Integration:** Fetch restaurant details such as name, address, photos and ratings directly from Google Places API.

 **📋 Static Menus:** While menus are not provided by the API, users can explore static placeholder menus for demonstration purposes.